Updated: 9th November 2021

 The likelihood is that you’ve heard of co-branding.
-After all, it’s one of those terms that gets thrown around left, right and centre whenever anyone even mentions strategic partnerships.
+After all, it’s one of those terms that gets thrown around left, right and centre whenever anyone even mentions partner marketing or strategic partnerships more generally.
 And it seems to work for all the big guys (Red Bull, Intel, Apple…need we say more?).

 But what exactly is it?